Tarish02/Tarish02/README.md

 - 👋 Hi, I’m @Tarish02
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding or Learning new things from others
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Discord ID - irzxm_

 <!---